Panaetius/panaetius.github.io/_posts/2023-01-16-swiss-topo-maps-on-coros.md

 ## The Maps

 You can [download the maps here](https://polybox.ethz.ch/index.php/s/rB2rbNcRwRXIroC).
 The maps are provided as is, without warranty of any kind, express or implied.
 Use at your own risk.
+I do not guarantee the correctness of the maps, always bring a physical map and stay safe!

 I did soft-lock my watch twice while playing around with creating maps and had to factory reset it to get it working again.
 You have been warned!